ibm-build-lab/terraform-ibm-cloud-pak/examples/iaf/README.md

 ### Using Terraform client

-Follow these instructions to test the Terraform Module manually
+Follow these instructions to execute the example

-Create the file `test.auto.tfvars` with the following input variables, these values are fake examples:
+Create the file `terraform.tfvars` with the following input variables, these values are fake examples:

 ```hcl
 on_vpc                       = "false"